 - Read the labels on all the medications you’re taking, especially if you’re taking acetaminophen.
 Acetaminophen is an ingredient in many over-the-counter and prescription medications.
-But, taking too much can harm your liver.
-Don’t take more than 1 medication that contains acetaminophen without talking with a member of your healthcare team.
+Taking too much can harm your liver.
+Don’t take more than one medication that contains acetaminophen without talking with a member of your care team.

 - Pain medication should help you resume your normal activities.
 Take enough medication to do your activities and exercises comfortably.
 It’s normal for your pain to increase a little as you start to be more active.

 - Keep track of when you take your pain medication.
 It works best 30 to 45 minutes after you take it.
 Taking it when you first have pain is better than waiting for the pain to get worse.

 We want to know how you’re feeling after you leave the hospital.
 To help us continue caring for you, we’ll send questions to your MyMSK account every day for 10 days after you leave the hospital.
 These questions are known as your Recovery Tracker.

 Fill out your Recovery Tracker every day before midnight (12:00 am).
 It only takes 2 to 3 minutes to complete.
 Your answers to these questions will help us understand how you’re feeling and what you need.

 Based on your answers, we may reach out to you for more information or ask you to call your surgeon’s office.
 You can always contact your surgeon’s office if you have any questions.
 For more information, read the resource About Your Recovery Tracker .